How to Move Out of The USA in 2025: A Real Case Story

 1. Choose Your Ideal Destination

-Start by selecting a country that aligns with your personal goals and values.
+Start by selecting a country that aligns with your personal goals and values before leaving the US and living in another country.
 Some of the easiest countries to move to from the USA offer benefits like low cost of living or friendly immigration policies.
 Consider:

 2. Pick the Right Visa